The Savant Class

 Prerequisites: 4th-level Savant

 You are a disciple of heavenly bodies and use this knowledge to twist fate.
-You gain proficiency in Arcana, and whenever you make an Intelligence (Arcana) check, you gain a bonus to your roll equal to one roll of your Intellect Die.
+You gain proficiency in Arcana.
+If you are already proficient, then whenever you make an Arcana check, you can replace your d20 roll with your level.

-During each long rest that you can see the night sky, roll a d20 and record that number.
-Once before the end of the next long rest, you can choose to use that roll in place of the d20 for ability check, attack roll, or saving throw before you roll.
+During each long rest that you can see the night sky, roll a d20 and record the number.
+Once before the end of the next long rest, you can choose to use that roll in place of a d20 for an ability check, attack roll, or saving throw, before you roll.

 Falconry